Friday, July 30, 2010

 Tashiding Monastery: A sacred Guru Rimpoche blessed –IV

-Without a doubt, the land of Sikkim is full of mystery; the more you believe you get closer to understanding the mystery hidden inside it, the legend that guides this mystic land smiles back.
-I have often heard stories about mysterious magical tales that relive the world of that fantasy learned people still accept as true once Sikkim to be part off it.
-Some enveloped in the forms of footprints of learned men, some strange symbols said to be the footprints of animals, statues that pour tears, or even those that sweat.
-There are many more such examples to follow but I believe these mysterious happenings are beyond the common man’s understanding.
+Without a doubt, the land of Sikkim is full of mystery; the more you believe, the more you understand the mystery hidden inside it, and the legend guiding this mystic land smiles back.
+I have often heard stories about mysterious magical tales that relive the world of that fantasy, which people still accept as accurate once Sikkim is part of it.
+Some are enveloped in the footprints of learned men, some strange symbols are said to be the footprints of animals, statues that pour tears, or even those that sweat.
+There are many more such examples to follow, but I believe these mysterious happenings are beyond the common man's understanding.
 Only the time immortal has the secrets to these mysteries.

-Tashiding is one of the mysterious places and here also lies a few mysterious materials that these materialistic worlds find difficult to consider.
-As I have said earlier in my first article, this was my first visit to this mystic place, and I feel I missed out few other things which shall be dealt with some other day.
-We were three at this Tashiding tour, myself, Saila Kaka (my father’s younger brother), and Praveen Daju, my cousin's brother.
-Through this article I would like to talk about four strange-looking rocks around the vicinity of Tashiding Monastery, the local people still reason to have some mystical relations.
-All these rocks are in a half a dozen steps distance from one another.
+Tashiding is one of the most mysterious places, and there are also a few mysterious materials that these materialistic worlds find difficult to consider.
+As I said earlier in my first article, this was my first visit to this mystic place, and I feel I missed out on a few other things, which shall be dealt with some other day.
+There were three of us on this Tashiding tour: myself, Saila Kaka (my father's younger brother), and Praveen Daju, my cousin's brother.
+Through this article I would like to talk about four strange-looking rocks near Tashiding Monastery, the local people still reason to have some mystical relations.
+All these rocks are half a dozen steps away from one another.

-The first of the four rocks have a small hole on it and the legend goes as if a person’s finger go through that hole with closed eyes from 10-12 footstep walk for three successive times, it is believed his wishes are fulfilled.
-Kaka tried many times but each time he came closer to it but did not succeed, even Praveen Daju made a valiant effort without success.
-But for me lady luck was on my side I succeeded in my first instance but did not try to attempt it later on.
-I was simply not confident on the other occasion.
+The first of the four rocks has a small hole in it, and the legend goes that if a person's finger goes through that hole with closed eyes from a 10-12 footstep walk three successive times, it is believed his wishes are fulfilled.
+Kaka tried many times but each time he came closer to it but failed, even Praveen Daju made a valiant effort without success.
+But for me lady luck was on my side I succeeded in my first instance but did not try to attempt it later.
+I needed to be more confident on the other occasion.

-Next to it was a small rock where it is believed that resting down knee at that rock for three times could heal the pain of joints!
-Hard to judge but faith is all that can do, I tried it out and I was followed by the rest of my tour mates.
-I do sometimes feel pain in my joints but I do not know whether there was some hitch on my faith that I did not have any difference in the pain I am still continuing with.
+Next to it was a small rock where it is believed that resting down the knee at that rock three times could heal joint pain!
+It is hard to judge, but faith is all that can do.
+I tried it out, and I was followed by the rest of my tour mates.
+I do sometimes feel pain in my joints, but I do not know whether there was some hitch in my faith that I did not have any difference in the pain I am still continuing with.

-To its left lay a rock where our local tour guide whom we had found at the monastery informed us to have healing power if we rub our back against it.
-As to our local guide’s instructions we all did it.
+To its left lay a rock that our local tour guide, whom we had found at the monastery, informed us it had healing power if we rubbed our back against it.
+As to our local guide's instructions, we all followed them.

-We were told about other strange healing rocks that were found in that vicinity but due to poor light, we had to hurry back to our vehicle.
-There was hope that some other day we might return back just to take a glimpse of those mysterious rocks that have been the guardian deity to this mystic Tashiding.
+We were told about other strange healing rocks found in that vicinity, but due to poor light, we had to hurry back to our vehicle.
+There was hope that some other day, we might return just to take a glimpse of those mysterious rocks that have been the guardian deity to this mystic Tashiding.

 Thursday, July 01, 2010